Frequently Asked Questions: Travel Insurance

 We strongly recommend that all guests have, at minimum, medical evacuation insurance for Lindblad adventure cruises.
 While this is not required, we make this strong suggestion in the interest of our guests' safety.
 We recommend that your chosen independent insurance plan includes at least $250,000 in medical evacuation coverage.
 To protect your investment and to provide peace of mind while you travel, we also strongly recommend purchasing comprehensive travel insurance.
 Plans may cover everything from medical treatment to trip cancellations and delays and lost luggage.

-FREQUENTLY ASKED QUESTIONS ABOUT THE EMERGENCY ASSISTANCE PLAN
+FREQUENTLY ASKED QUESTIONS ABOUT THE MEDICAL EVACUATION ONLY PLAN

-I only want the Emergency Assistance Plan.
+I only want the Medical Evacuation Only Plan.
 How much does it cost?